KelvinNewtype/Random-Surrealism/README.md

 # 🎨 Random Surrealism

-Random Surrealism is a random shape generator that transforms your screen into a dynamic playground of random shapes, vibrant colors, and surreal phrases.
+The Random Surrealism Project is a random shape generator that transforms your screen into a dynamic playground of random shapes, vibrant colors, and surreal phrases.
 Built with HTML, CSS, and JavaScript, this project embraces randomness and creativity to produce quirky, ever-changing visuals and graphics.

 ---